sidhant293/Essential-Algorithms/System Design/Must Know/DataBase From Scratch .md

 This algorith ensures that keys always have a depth of logN.

 The number of child references which a page can contain is known as *branching factor*.
 A 4lvl tree of size page size 4KB each with a branching factor of 500 can store upto 256TB

+In order to make B tree resilient to crashes a *write ahead log* is also present.
+Its an append only log, if database crashes then it can be easily recoverd from reading the log

+##B-Tree vs LSM-Tree

+LSM are faster for writes but B-tree provides a better read.

+In LSM we just need to append to log but in B-Tree somethimes multiple pages can be changed during writes.

+LSM provides slower writes because sometimes compaction process interferes with the performance of reads.

+Main advantage of B-Tree is tat each key is present exactly once in B-Tree but in LSM there can be multiple copies of the same key.
+Thus B-tree simlpy provides strong transactional semantics.